Ryurcia/Mobile-Drop-Down-Nav/README.md

 # Drop Down Nav for mobile

-Animated Nav menu written in HTML SCSS/CSS and Vanilla JS.
+Simple Drop Down Nav menu written in HTML SCSS/CSS and Vanilla JS.
 Anyone can use and incorperate this in their websites.

 ![Nav Menu](/images/inactive.png)
 ![Nav Menu](/images/active.png)